Skip advert

 Advertisement - Article continues below

-If you’d prefer to go all-electric, there are some small, easy-to-drive models to choose from.
-However, prices for electric cars are still higher than their petrol, diesel and hybrid counterparts in the majority of cases, so insurance premiums could also be a lot higher as a result.
-Calculate it correctly, though, and the fuel and tax savings could help to counteract this.
+If you’d prefer to go all-electric, there are lots of small, easy-to-drive models to choose from.
+However, prices for electric cars are still higher than their petrol, diesel and hybrid counterparts in the majority of cases, and insurance premiums can be a lot higher.
+Calculate it correctly, and the fuel and tax savings could help to counteract this.
 It is, of course, important to make sure that you would indeed be able to live with an electric car, such as having the space for a home-charger.

-Other highlights to look out for when buying a car for a new driver include light steering, good visibility, a responsive engine and brakes, user-friendly controls and a positive gear shift; all of these will help a new driver build confidence during their time behind the wheel.
+Other important things to look out for when buying a car for a new driver include light steering, good visibility, a responsive engine and brakes, user-friendly controls and a positive gear shift; all of these will help a new driver build confidence during their time behind the wheel.
+You’ll want to take a few test drives in the models on your first car shortlist to decide which one suits you best.

 Keep reading to find everything you need to know about learning to drive, getting your driving licence and choosing your first car...